How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 So many times, a new pair of reading glasses or treatment of existing eye disease will clear up the small eye of the needle and provide better depth perception.
 This, in turn, makes threading a sewing machine needle SO much easier!

-For beginners, the eye of the needle is the small hole near the point of the needle.
-You will use the thread from the top of your sewing machine, not the bobbin thread from the bottom, to thread the needle.
+For beginners, the eye of the needle is the small hole near the needle’s point.
+To thread the needle, you will use the thread from the top of your sewing machine, not the bobbin thread from the bottom.

-Once you’ve maneuvered the thread through the eye, pull it under and behind the presser foot.
-Your presser foot is the metal piece of your sewing machine that holds your fabric in place while you sew.
+Once you’ve maneuvered the thread through the eye, pull it under and behind the presser foot, avoiding turning or twisting it as you go.
+(For beginners: tour presser foot is the metal piece of your sewing machine that holds your fabric in place while you sew.)

 Preparing Your Sewing Machine for Threading